VictorTaelin/Interaction-Calculus/ic.md

   vars[co1] = Term(CO1, lab, loc)
 ```

-# Stringifying SupTT
+# Stringifying IC

-Converting SupTT terms to strings faces two challenges:
+Converting IC terms to strings faces two challenges:

-First, SupTT terms and nodes don't store variable names.
+First, IC terms and nodes don't store variable names.
 As such,

-Second, on SupTT, Col Nodes aren't part of the main program's AST.
+Second, on IC, Col Nodes aren't part of the main program's AST.
 Instead, they
 "float" on the heap, and are only reachable via CO0 and CO1 variables.
 Because
 of that, by stringifying a term naively, collapser nodes will be missing.